Great White (2021 film): Plot

 A pair of seaplane lovers and operators, Kaz Fellows and her boyfriend, Charlie Brody, along with their passengers, Joji Minase, his wife, Michelle and cook Benny, take a flight to picturesque Hell's Reef.
 Upon landing they encounter a corpse that has washed up after a suspected shark attack.
 They report it to the coast guard but find the man's phone has a picture of his girlfriend.

 Benny and Charlie coax the others into tracking the yacht the couple were on in case she survived.
 Joji believes it hopeless and objects to being put at risk.
 Kaz flies off with all five searching for the missing damaged yacht.
 They find the yacht capsized and Benny dives in to investigate the wreck in case the girl is trapped inside.
 He finds her partially consumed corpse and returns to the seaplane whereupon the great white shark reappears and attacks one of the floats of the seaplane.
 The seaplane begins to sink so all five depart for the plane's life raft.

-Drifting in the current, Charlie tries to navigate using the life rafts meager compass and oars.
-Michelle and Joji take a shift rowing the raft but Michelle nods off and loses one of the oars.
+Drifting in the current, Charlie tries to navigate using the life raft's meager compass and oars.
+Michelle and Joji take a shift rowing the raft, but Michelle nods off and loses one of the oars.
 Kaz dives into the water and retrieves the oar.
 Benny and Joji get into a scuffle due to the latter's jealousy and Joji pushes Benny, who falls in water and is attacked and killed by the great white.
-The shark then attacks the raft flipping everyone into the water.
+The shark then attacks the raft, flipping everyone into the water.
 Joji is killed swimming back to the raft.